antoniocosentino/clipboard/README.md

-# clipboard
+# 📋 Clipboard

-My online clipboard, build with PHP + txt
+A very simple online clipboard tool built with PHP.
+Content is stored in a .txt file and it gets automatically saved when typing or pasting.